TEACHER: Paulina

 Feedback in open class: show or elicit the right answers

-To prepare students for listening and allow students to deal with the text
+To prepare students for listening and allow students to deal with the

-To provide practice in listening for gist to gain a global understanding of the text
+To provide practice in listening for gist to gain a global

 Pre-teach vocabulary